 Most complex mitral valve repair surgery can be performed through an incision smaller than 4 inches long.

 Mitral valve repair is the gold standard procedure for patients who require surgery for mitral valve disease1.
 This is particularly important in the setting of degenerative disease where repair rates of close to 100% are achievable2.
-Minimally invasive mitral valve repair surgery should ensure procedural safety and the ability of the surgeon to perform a durable mitral valve repair3.
+Today, many patients are candidates for less invasive mitral valve surgery.
+Minimally invasive surgery should ensure procedural safety and the ability of the surgeon to perform a durable mitral valve repair3

-The approach we typically use is a limited, 7-8 cm, lower midline skin incision, using standard cardiopulmonary bypass techniques with central cannulation.
+Our less invasive approach is a limited, 7-8 cm, lower midline skin incision, using standard cardiopulmonary bypass techniques with central cannulation.
 This limited incision also provides sufficient exposure for tricuspid and aortic valve repair or replacement if needed.

 Limited skin incisions offer minimal scarring and very high patient satisfaction with less need for pain medications.

-Median sternotomy has unquestionably evolved over recent decades.
-In experienced centers, a limited skin incision sternotomy may achieve all the goals of minimally invasive surgery:
+Our limited skin incision sternotomy achieves all the goals of minimally invasive surgery:

 Excellent cosmesis and very high patient satisfaction (the scars are smaller and less visible).